lsochanowski/GoHeishaMon/README.md

 Even the GoHeishaMon is on other side you can't just change the site in orginal software to GoHeishaMon without acces to console.
 You have to install GoHeishaMon again.

+### Installation

-For installing GoHeishaMon on CZ-TAW1 you need a clean USB drive FAT32 formatted  (there is a problem with some pendrive vendors if it didin't work try another one) https://github.com/lsochanowski/GoHeishaMon/releases/tag/OSRelease copy to usb drive files :
+For installing GoHeishaMon on CZ-TAW1 you need a clean USB drive FAT32 formatted  (there is a problem with some pendrive vendors if it didin't work try another one) https://github.com/lsochanowski/GoHeishaMon/releases/tag/1.0.135 copy to usb drive files :
 - openwrt-ar71xx-generic-cus531-16M-rootfs-squashfs.bin
 - openwrt-ar71xx-generic-cus531-16M-kernel.bin
 - GoHeishaMonConfig.new ( It is config.example file edited according to your needs and changed it's name)
-- dropbear_2014.63-2_ar71xx.ipk downloaded from https://archive.openwrt.org/barrier_breaker/14.07/ar71xx/generic/packages/base/dropbear_2014.63-2_ar71xx.ipk (to have SSH acces)

 After inserting drive with this files in runing CZ-TAW1 you need to push 3 buttons at once for more tnah 10 seconds until middle LED start changing the colors: green-blue-red.
 You may also notice the LED blinking on your drive ( if drive have it).

-Process of update starts ,and it will take app 3min.
+Process of update starts ,and it will take app 3 min.
 In the meantime CZ-TAW1 reboots , and after a while you will notice middle LED lights white color , so the GoHeishaMon just starts up.
 Wait with removing drive from module minimum 20s from this moment ,since GoHeishaMOn needs to copy config file.

+## SSH and web (over LuCI) access

-In addition  this software enable SSH and web acces (LuCI) on CZ-TAW1 with user: root and password: GoHeishaMonpass ( you should change it!)
+For advanced ussers there is possibility to have SSH and web acces (LuCI) on CZ-TAW1 with user: root and password: GoHeishaMonpass ( you should change it!)
+- In config file you should have option "EnableCommand=true"
+- GoHeishaMon should be connected to MQTT server
+- Public in MQTT topic "panasonic_heat_pump/OSCommand" one by one : "umount /overlay" , "jffs2reset -y" and finally "reboot".
+This will perform a so called firstboot , so all configuration ( also including WiFi connection) will be set to default , so please connect GoHeishaMon via Ethernet cable after that.
+WiFi config after that you can do via ssh or LuCI ,identical to standard OpenWRT routers.

 ![Screenshot from Homeassistant](PompaCieplaScreen.PNG)